rebahama/employee-add/README.md

 * I would like a structured way of adding information such as, ID-number,name,age,country and salaries to database/spreadsheet.

-* I want to be able retrive the information that I have added about my employees.
+* I want to be able retrive the information that I have stored about my employees.

 # Features
 There will be 4 options to choose from.